sonatype/nexus-testsuite-guide/guide/src/test/java/org/sonatype/nexus/testsuite/guide/nrits/README.md

 Can I configure the Nexus instance?
 -----------------------------------
 Yes.
 There is an configuration template method that is called before starting up Nexus you can do all sort of configuration.
-Take a look at [configuration explained](../../../../../../../../../Configuration.md).
+Take a look at [configuration explained][configuration].
-[Here is an example](NRITSExample03IT.java) on how change default log level of INFO to DEBUG.
+[Here is an example][nrits-example-03] on how change default log level of INFO to DEBUG.

+[nrits-example-01]: NRITSExample01IT.java
+[nrits-example-02]: NRITSExample02IT.java
+[nrits-example-03]: NRITSExample03IT.java
+[configuration]: ../../../../../../../../../Configuration.md